tc39/proposal-binary-ast/README.md

 ## Proposal

 We propose a binary encoding based on an efficient abstract syntax tree representation of JavaScript syntax.
 This is a new, alternate encoding of the surface syntax, with a fairly close bidirectional mapping to the text representation.
-We seek to be as conservative as possible in introducing new semantics, which are currently limited to deferring early errors, changing `Function.prototype.toString` behavior, and requiring UTF-8.
+We seek to be as conservative as possible in introducing new semantics, which are currently limited to:

+- deferring early errors;
+- changing `Function.prototype.toString` behavior;
+- requiring UTF-8.

 To further speed up parsing, we propose to encode static semantics as implementation hints, and verify them as deferred assertions.

 For this AST format, we currently do not propose to automatically derive from the ECMA-262 grammar since it is too verbose to be an efficient tree representation, and as such it would require a lot of flattening and inlining.
 Additionally, this might restrict the evolution of the JavaScript specification by effectively making the grammar a normative specification of the binary format.